-10.4 Elective Home Education (EHE)
+10.4 Elective Home Education

-Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, Leconfield School, will follow LA procedure by informing the LA about the decision.
+Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, Leconfield, will follow LA procedure by informing the LA about the decision.
+Where the student/child involved has an EHCP, we will assist the LA as required to complete the necessary review of the plan and work closely with parents/carers.